TodePond/SandPond/README.md

 * Implement a Universe class that combines separate Worlds together.
 * Implement demon horde sort.
 * Add panning to camera controls.
-* Fix Splat UI for rules that use the z-axis and negative coordinates.
 * Try making different Worlds resolve rules in different web workers.
 * Let the user change the opacity of different elements on the fly.
 * Allow different size atoms.